greenbone/openvas-scanner/INSTALL.md

 4. You can launch openvas-scanner using the following command:

-       openvassd
+       openvas

    Sending `SIGHUP` to the scanner main process will initiate a reload of the feed content and of the scanner preferences.
 This will not affect running scans.

-   Please note that although you can start `openvassd` as a user without elevated privileges, it is recommended that you start `openvassd` as `root` since a number of Network Vulnerability Tests (NVTs) require root privileges to perform certain operations like packet forgery.
-If you run `openvassd` as a user without permission to perform these operations, your scan results are likely to be incomplete.
+   Please note that although you can start `openvas` as a user without elevated privileges, it is recommended that you start `openvas` as `root` since a number of Network Vulnerability Tests (NVTs) require root privileges to perform certain operations like packet forgery.
+If you run `openvas` as a user without permission to perform these operations, your scan results are likely to be incomplete.